 - Immunosuppressive drugs.
-These drugs help reduce symptoms by limiting the production of disease-causing antibodies.
+These drugs help reduce symptoms by limiting the production of the disease-causing antibodies.
 Immunosuppressive drugs include prednisone, azathioprine, mycophenolate mofetil, tacrolimus, and rituximab.
 These medications can make the patient susceptible to infections and can have other serious side effects.

 - Plasmapheresis.
 This treatment is similar to dialysis.
 The patient’s blood is passed through a filter that removes abnormal antibodies.
 The effects of plasmapheresis last a few weeks, and the procedure must be repeated for lasting relief from symptoms.

 A procedure to remove the thymus, called a thymectomy, may be recommended when a thymus tumor (thymoma) is present.
 Recent research has shown that a thymectomy may also help patients even if there is no thymoma.
-As many as 50% of Myasthenia Gravis patients may experience complete remission of symptoms after a thymectomy.
+As many as 50% of MG patients may experience complete remission of symptoms after a thymectomy.
 However, the remission may take years to completely develop.

-The thymus is located in the chest, and its removal may require a major surgical procedure.
+The thymus is located in the chest, and its removal may require a significant surgical procedure.
 Newer techniques sometimes allow surgeons to remove the gland using a minimally invasive procedure that reduces the risk of infection and other complications.

 How Does Myasthenia Gravis Progress?